kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - Time: Thursdays, 3:00-5:00 PM
 - Location: Baldy 106

-- Office Hours: 335 Bell Hall, 1:00-3:00 PM on Thursdays, or by appointment
+- Office Hours: 335 Davis Hall, 1:00-3:00 PM on Thursdays, or by appointment

 - Communication via email: **Please prefix all emails to me with [CSE702] in the subject so I can respond in a timely manner**.